Printer Friendly Version Of

 The Honors Program provides undergraduate sociology students a rich introduction to the professional life of the discipline.
 Exceptional sociology students from throughout the country and the world come together for four days and experience all facets of the ASA annual meetings.
 By participating in the Honors Program, students develop long-lasting networks with other aspiring sociologists while their sponsoring departments have a chance to "showcase" their own quality programs and their most outstanding students.

-At the 2014 ASA Annual Meeting in San Francisco, Honors Program students will:
+At the 2015 ASA Annual Meeting in Chicago, Honors Program students will:

 Participation in the ASA Honors Program is possible through a competitive application process each year.
 See the Honors Program webpage for information on application deadline, fee, and decision date.

 Through its Minority Fellowship Program (MFP), the American Sociological Association (ASA) supports the development and training of sociologists of color in any sub-area of sociology.
 Funded by a generous contributions from various aligned associations and member donations, MFP seeks to attract talented doctoral students to ensure a diverse and highly trained workforce is available to assume leadership roles in research.
 For more information, call (202) 383-9005 x322, or e-mail firstname.lastname@example.org.